 Recorders are a staple in most elementary music classrooms.
-In fact, recorders have been used as beginner instruments for so long, that many of our parents and grandparents remember playing them as children.
+In fact, they’ve been used as beginner instruments for so long, that many of our parents and grandparents remember playing them as children.
 It’s clear to see why; recorders have obvious advantages as a beginner instrument.
-However, I encourage you to take a step out of the box with me for just a moment to consider a different instrument.
-The ocarina.
+However, I encourage you to take a step out of the box with me for just a moment to consider a different instrument; the ocarina.

 The ocarina (ah-kuh-ree-nuh) belongs to the flute family and dates back over 12,000 years.
 They can have as few as four tone holes (pendant ocarinas) or as many as 12 or more (multi-chambered ocarinas).
 After playing the ocarina and learning more about it, I became convinced that it would be a good option for the elementary music classroom.
 So I reached out to STLOcarina, the company from which I’d purchased my ocarina.
 They connected me with a music teacher, Nicolas Ramirez, who implemented the ocarina in his own elementary music classes.

 Nicolas has a Bachelor of Music with teaching certification and has completed level three Kodály and level one Orff.
 He’s been using ocarinas in his classroom since 2016.
 He also has a website and Youtube channel dedicated to the ocarina, featuring tons of helpful tutorials for yourself and your students.
 You can visit his website HERE.

 1. What inspired you to try ocarinas in the elementary music classroom?

 My students were really struggling with getting a good sound on the recorder.
 I came across ocarina while researching methods for them to be more successful and alternatives.

 2. How do ocarinas compare to recorders?
 What are the benefits and/or disadvantages?